Super Manège

 Super Manège was a steel roller coaster at La Ronde in Montreal, Canada.
 It was built in 1981 by Vekoma as the park's first inverting roller-coaster.
+The ride was located between Le Monstre, Le Boomerang, and close to the Manitou.
+The Splash ride's entrance was across the pathway from the entrance of Le Super Manege.

+History

+The ride originally opened as "Corkscrew".
+It was renamed "Le Super Manège," meaning "The Super Ride".
+This reflected its significance in introducing inverting rides to the park.

-The ride ended operation on August 25, 2019 and was slated be replaced with an Intamin Zac Spin coaster, called "Vipère".
-This plan was scrapped in 2022, when the park announced the cancellation of Vipère's installation.
-The life of Super Manège ended abruptly just a few hours before its scheduled closing, when a rider's restraint failed in the first climbing stage.
+The ride ended operation on August 25, 2019, and was slated to be replaced with an Intamin Zac Spin coaster called "Vipère".
+This plan was scrapped in 2022 when the park announced the cancellation of Vipère's installation.
+The life of Super Manège ended abruptly just a few hours before its scheduled closing when a rider's restraint failed in the first climbing stage.
 The ride closed for the remainder of the day for inspection, never to reopen, and was soon demolished.

-Ride
+Ride experience

 The ride started by climbing to a height of 75 feet.
 After a small drop and a curve, riders were taken down a steep 68-foot-tall drop and a smaller hill.
 They then experienced two corkscrew inversions, the main highlight of the ride.
 The coaster then went into several high-speed turns and helices, followed by a long brake run and a curve into the station.
 Most riders experienced pain due to the shape of the restraints and the corkscrew inversions.

-Location

-The closed ride was located between Le Monstre a wooden roller-coaster, Le Boomerang, and close to the Manitou.
-The Splash ride's entrance was across the pathway from the entrance of Le Super Manege.

-Etymology

-Literally translated, "Le Super Manège" means "The Super Ride".
-This reflected its significance in introducing inverting rides to the park.
-The ride originally opened as "Corkscrew".